 When you decide to lose weight, you have to change your lifestyle.
 That can be a drastic change.
-But if you have helpful resources and a great support system in place (which you’ve got with the South Beach Diet), change can easily become your routine.
+But if you have helpful resources and a great support system in place, change can easily become your routine.
 Ready to lose the weight?
 Your healthy-living lifestyle is just 10 South Beach Diet terms away.
 Learn them, use them every day and you’ll achieve weight loss success.

-Here are 10 South Beach Diet terms you need to know:
+Here are some South Beach Diet terms you need to know:

 2. Weight Loss Phase